-Land & Property Services (LPS) will begin issuing rate bills to homes and businesses from the end of next week (21st April 2022).
+Rate bills will start to arrive with homes and businesses from the start of next week (3rd April 2023).

-LPS is encouraging anyone having difficulty paying to contact them for advice on payment arrangements and the range of support available.
+Land & Property Services (LPS) encourages anyone having difficulty paying rates to contact them for advice on the range of support available.
 Full details can be found at www.nidirect.gov.uk/ratespayment.

-- Pay at any Post Office or PayPoint.
+Pay at any Post Office or PayPoint.

-If you think the information on your bill is incorrect or if you have not received a bill please contact LPS.
+If you think the information on your bill is not correct, or if you have not received a bill, please contact LPS.